Updated on November 22, 1:30 p.m. (GMT+8): Updated the guide for relevancy based on most recent Dota 2 patch notes.

-In the past, Templar Assassin relied on her Refraction charges to survive early game ganks.
-If her opponents had ways to shred the charges quickly, Templar Assassin instantly melts since she has no mobility and is fragile once Refraction is down.
+In the past, TA relied on Refraction charges to survive early game ganks.
+If her opponents had ways to shred the charges quickly, she instantly melts since she has no mobility and is fragile once Refraction is down.

-The Dragon Lance build not only offers Templar Assassin much-needed bulk early on, but the extra attack range on top of the bonus from Psi Blades and her level 10 talent means she’ll be able to dance around the edge of fights instead of having to run into danger.
+The Dragon Lance build not only offers TA much-needed bulk early on, but the extra attack range, on top of the bonus from Psi Blades and her level 10 talent, means that she’ll be able to dish out more damage when she activates her Refraction ability.

 The additional attack range boosts Psi Blades splash range so much that you can get some crazy long secondary hits off.

 Since the build relies on Templar Assassin to ramp up in power, you need to do whatever it takes to secure your early game farm.
-If you can master Templar Assassin’s laning stage, jungling rotations, and avoid distractions, you’ll be crushing your opponents like SumaiL in no time.
+If you can master TA’s laning stage, jungling rotations, and avoid distractions, you’ll be crushing your opponents like SumaiL in no time.

-SumaiL’s Templar Assassin always goes into lane with these starting items:
+SumaiL’s TA always goes into lane with these starting items: